Cachí, Costa Rica: Landmarks

 The town lies in an area rich with green coffee plantations, with a sugar mill dated to the early twentieth century.
-Of note is a wooden house built by Macedonio Quesada, the noted costarican wood carver and sculptor who named the house Casa del Soñador (Dreamer's House), made entirely from coffee branches and bamboo.
+Of note is a wooden house built by Macedonio Quesada, the noted Costa Rican wood carver and sculptor who named the house Casa del Soñador (Dreamer's House), made entirely from coffee branches and bamboo.
 The main restaurant of note is La Casona del Cafetal Restaurant.
 Cachí' contains an Evangelical Church called Espiritu de Vida.
 The town is divided into several neighborhoods including Calle Boza, Pueblo Nuevo, Loaisa, Peñas Blancas, Primavera, and Volio.
 There are three elementary schools and one high school.